NobukoYano/udacity-blockchain-nanodegree-project-2/README.md

 "openzeppelin-solidity": "2.3"
 ```
 > Your ERC-721 Token Name

 MyStarToken

 > Your ERC-721 Token Symbol

 JPY

 > Your “Token Address” on the Rinkeby Network

-Rinkeby network was deprecated, so I tried to deploy on goerli test network
+Rinkeby network was deprecated, so I tried to deploy on goerli test network.

 ### Dependencies
 For this project, you will need to have: